 In addition, according to Section 60 of the Tax Code:

-Finally, one could counter the DOSB that sport is not a sport and has no other purpose than to “daddle” by specifically including offerings of supervised online training and meetings to develop skills and educate young people.
-Offers.
+Finally, one could counter the DOSB’s claim that sport is not sport and has no other purpose than “daddling” by specifically including offers of supervised online trainings and meetings for the competence education and enlightenment of young people.
 The objectives of these offers could then be the promotion of motor and mental skills, such as hand-eye coordination, responsiveness and tactical thinking, as well as the promotion and formation of social skills such as teamwork, communication and conflict management.

 These are all points that have always been mentioned in the context of the discussion on recognition as a sport and which make a meaningful contribution to youth development in order to enable Germany to become a junior player in esport and, on the other hand, to actually provide social the importance of esports in today’s world.